-Iwona Blazwick, OBE, Director of the Whitechapel Gallery announced Corin Sworn as the fifth winner of the prestigious Max Mara Art Prize for Women at a ceremony at the Italian Embassy on 23 January 2014.
+Iwona Blazwick, OBE, former Director of the Whitechapel Gallery announced Corin Sworn as the fifth winner of the prestigious Max Mara Art Prize for Women at a ceremony at the Italian Embassy on 23 January 2014.

 Glasgow based artist Corin Sworn (b.
 1976) was chosen from a distinguished shortlist including Beatrice Gibson, Melanie Gilligan, Judith Goddard and Philomene Pirecki.

 The Max Mara Art Prize for Women in collaboration with the Whitechapel Gallery is a biannual award established in 2005.
 It is the only visual art prize for women in the UK and aims to promote and nurture female artists, enabling them to develop their potential with the gift of time and space.
 The prize is open to UK artists working across any medium who have not previously had a solo survey exhibition.